sfzinstruments/mappings/Pianobook SFZ/Davids CP70/readme.md

 With evenly distributed velocity splits!

-- Download the original library at Pianobook: https://www.pianobook.co.uk/library/davids-cp70/
+- Download the original Kontakt library at Pianobook: https://www.pianobook.co.uk/library/davids-cp70/
 - Download the .sfz mapping and place it next to (not into) the "samples" folder of the original library.
 - Load in Sforzando